 • Less server machine load.

 • It's not far from allowing players to deliberately host by themselves in a traditional server-client setup, as all the server code must be there.
+So you can easily make a public server program for your game by re-using the hole punch server-side code.

 Downsides to P2P include: